rkdnc9/ai-eng-projects-2/project_1/lecture-notes.md

 ## Overview

-This lecture provides an in-depth examination of Large Language Models (LLMs), covering their foundational principles, architectural design, complete training methodologies (pre-training and post-training), text generation mechanisms, and practical deployment considerations.
+This lecture notes provides an in-depth examination of Large Language Models (LLMs), covering their foundational principles, architectural design, complete training methodologies (pre-training and post-training), text generation mechanisms, and practical deployment considerations.
 The content addresses theoretical concepts, real-world implementation challenges, specific datasets, and critical insights for understanding how modern LLMs function in production environments.

 ***